cshum/raco/README.md

 fn().then(...).catch(...)
 ```

+To enable yieldable callbacks, yielding non-promise-nor-generator value pauses the current generator.
+Until `next(err, val)` being invoked by callback,
+where `val` passes back to yielded value, or `throw` if `err` exists.

 ## API

 #### var fn = caco(fn *)

 Wraps a generator into a regular function that acceots callback or promise.
+Accepts optional `next` argument for yieldable callback.

 ```js
 var getN = caco(function * (n, next) {